Доступно с лицензией Business Analyst.

 Statistical Data Collection

-A Statistical Data Collection can be created only if a local Business Analyst dataset has been installed.
+You can create a Statistical Data Collection with or without a locally installed Business Analyst dataset.
 Once created, the properties of the Statistical Data Collection variables can be interactively edited, allowing you to control the characteristics of apportionment, weighting, and formatting.
 For example, you can define a population variable as a percent, or a quarterly sales variable as an average.

 In the Data Browser window, you can select your new variables by clicking the Custom Data node.
 The following geoprocessing tools support custom data SDCX variables: